-Subject to applicable law and the provisions of our articles of association, shareholders can pass an ordinary resolution to do any of the following:
+Subject to applicable law and the provisions of the Articles, shareholders can pass an ordinary resolution to do any of the following:

-- (i) consolidate, or consolidate and then divide, all or any of our share capital into shares of a larger amount than the existing shares; - (ii) divide some or all of our shares into shares of a smaller amount than the existing shares.
-The resolution can provide that holders of the divided shares will have different rights and restrictions if those rights or restrictions are of a kind which we can apply to new shares; and - (iii) cancel any shares which have not been taken, or agreed to be taken, by anyone at the date of the resolution and reduce the amount of our share capital by the amount of the canceled shares.
+- (i) consolidate and divide, all or any of our share capital into shares of a larger nominal amount than the existing shares; and - (ii) sub-divide some or all of our shares into shares of a smaller nominal amount than the existing shares.

+The resolution can provide that holders of the divided shares will have different rights and restrictions if those rights or restrictions are of a kind which Royal Dutch Shell can apply to new shares.

-Subject to applicable law and the provisions of our articles of association, shareholders can pass a special resolution to reduce our share capital, any capital redemption reserve, any share premium account or any other undistributable reserve in any way.
+Subject to applicable law and the provisions of the Articles, shareholders can pass a special resolution to reduce our share capital, any capital redemption reserve, any share premium account or any other undistributable reserve in any way.